Prince William, like his father, prioritizes the environment

 “It’s a huge deal to Prince William,” Joe Little, the managing editor of Majesty Magazine.
 “He knows he can attract attention from the most important people.
 That really is the core of the Boston trip.”

-After attending a welcome event Wednesday at City Hall and then a Boston Celtics game, the royal couple spent much of Thursday hearing about the threats of climate change and solutions in the works.

-They got a firsthand look at some innovations at a green technology startup incubator called Greentown Labs, in Somerville.
+William and Kate got a firsthand look at some recent innovations at a green technology startup incubator called Greentown Labs, in Somerville.
 Among them were solar-powered autonomous boats and low-carbon cement.

 “Climate change is a global problem, so it’s so important to have global leaders talking about the importance of taking action,” said Lara Cottingham, vice president of strategy policy and climate impact for Greentown Labs.